arjunvynipadath/docs/README.txt

         above packages and do not have the prerequisites installed.
         On SLES, some of required RPMs can be found on SLES SDK DVD.
         E.g.: libgfortran43, kernel-source, ...

-*** Important Note for open-iscsi users:
-    Installing iSER as part of OFED installation will also install open-iscsi.
-    Before installing OFED, please uninstall any open-iscsi version that may be installed on your machine.
-Installing OFED with iSER support while another open-iscsi version is already installed will cause the installation process to fail.

 ==============================================================================
 4. How to Download and Extract the OFED Distribution